-Hospital insurance (PART A)
+- Hospital insurance (PART A)

 - Helps pay for inpatient hospital care, skilled nursing facility, home health care, and hospice

 - Medical insurance (PART B)

 - Helps pay for doctors' services, outpatient care, medical services and supplies, and some preventive services

 - Advantage plans (PART C)

 - Prescription drug coverage (PART D)

 - Medicare available at age 65 even though full retirement age is increasing from age 65 to age 67 for retirement and survivor benefits. - Enrollment for both hospital and medical insurance is automatic at age 65 for people receiving an annuity, but medical insurance may be declined.
 Coverage can begin earlier if person is totally disabled, has permanent kidney failure, or has Amyotrophic Lateral Sclerosis (ALS). - If not receiving an annuity, contact RRB office before age 65 to apply.
 Best time to apply is during 3 months before the month age 65 is reached.
 Coverage will begin with month age 65 is reached. - Hospital insurance financed by payroll tax on employees and employers 1.45% of all earnings.
 Additional 0.9 percent in hospital insurance taxes is withheld from employees on earnings above \$200,000. - Medical insurance financed by monthly premiums and Federal general revenue funds.
-Also has \$198 deductible in 2020. - Depending on modified adjusted gross income, some beneficiaries pay Part B and/or Part D premiums plus income-related monthly adjustment amounts. - Enrollment in prescription drug coverage is voluntary.
+Also has \$203 deductible in 2021. - Depending on modified adjusted gross income, some beneficiaries pay Part B and/or Part D premiums plus income-related monthly adjustment amounts. - Enrollment in prescription drug coverage is voluntary.
 Variety of options available with different coverage and costs. - In addition to a monthly premium, Part D enrollees pay a yearly deductible and part of the cost of prescriptions, including a copayment or coinsurance. - Medicare provides basic health care coverage doesn't cover all medical expenses and doesn't cover long-term care.

-Use automated menus to request documents and get information
+SELF-SERVICE OPTIONS: 1-877-772-5772

-- No need to wait on hold to speak with a representative - Press 1 anytime to skip intro message and move to main menu
+- Use automated menus to request documents and get information - No need to wait on hold to speak with a representative with these self-service options - Virtual hold now available - Need to speak with a representative?
+Request a callback to avoid holding